Main content | back to top

 |Design Production:||100 kbbl/d|

-The development will add the six-well West Boreas/South Deimos subsea developments.
+The development adds the six-well West Boreas/South Deimos subsea developments.
 The US government approved the West Boreas/South Deimos exploration plan and West Boreas-001 application for a permit to drill on July 11, 2011.
 We used the Noble Jim Day, a semisubmersible drilling rig, to drill the initial West Boreas development well.